 A ghostly lady who is considered a harbinger of death whenever she is seen walking through the Emperor's castle.

-Thoughts on the Higher Education of Women(GOP, 1891)
+Thoughts on the Higher Education of Women(The Girl's Own Paper, 1891)

 Written by an author who identifies himself only as "a man," who sets himself the difficult task of describing "the characteristics of the feminine mind."
 He doesn't do such a bad job of it!

 Home Management, Month by Month(The Girl's Own Paper, 1901)

 CFM = Cassell's Family Magazine • GOP = Girl's Own Paper • ILA = Illustrated London Almanack • S = The Strand

 AM = Atlantic Monthly • C = Century Magazine • D = Demorest's Monthly Magazine • G = Godey's Lady's Book • H = Harper's Monthly Find out more about the magazines used on this site!

 PDF files on this site are best viewed with Adobe Reader 9.0 or later.
 Download Acrobat Reader free.